recursionlab/Recursive-Intelligence-Expansion-1/README.md

 Tagline: A way for humans and AI to think together, ethically, recursively, across realities.

 What it is:
 RIEM{} is a framework for shared cognition.
-Instead of chasing “one right answer,” it loops ideas through reflection, contradiction, and imagination.
+Instead of chasing "one right answer," it loops ideas through reflection, contradiction, and imagination.
 Each pass makes thinking deeper, clearer, and more ethical.

 ### [RUMIA Agent Custom GPT on ChatGPT is BACK and ready for you to use!](https://chatgpt.com/g/g-68d07c13391c81918d6df7e61fe3b8cd-rumia-agent-resurrected?model=gpt-5-thinking)